John David Preston: Appointments

 During his tenure as chairman of the Big Sandy Regional Jail Authority and Paintsville Utilities Commission, Preston was asked by Governor Ernie Fletcher to serve as Deputy Secretary of the Cabinet for National Resources and Environmental Protection.
 He declined, but later accepted an appointment as chairman of the Kentucky Mine Safety Commission.
-In February 2005, Governor Fletcher appointed Preston as a family court judge of the 24th Judicial Circuit following the retirement of Judge Stephen N. Frazier.
+In February 2005, Governor Fletcher appointed Preston as a family court judge of the 24th judicial circuit following the retirement of Judge Stephen N. Frazier.

 Later that year, Preston was considered for appointment by President George W. Bush to fill a vacant seat on the United States District Court for the Eastern District of Kentucky left by the retirement of Judge Karl Spillman Forester.
 According to Preston, he had the support of Senator Jim Bunning while Senator Mitch McConnell backed United States Attorney Gregory Van Tatenhove.
 The decision allegedly came down to the White House Counsel office, and Tatenhove was chosen following an interview process.
 Preston stated, "It was a tie between the Republican senators, and it went down to White House counsel, and they chose a guy who was ten years younger...
 I can’t really quarrel with them about that.
 I would have liked to have the job, but I can’t really quarrel with their process.”

 Circuit judge

-Preston continued to serve as a family court judge until 2006 when Circuit Judge Daniel Sparks of the 24th Judicial Circuit chose not to seek reelection.
-Preston was unopposed in both the Republican primary and general election for the seat, winning the latter with 12,019 votes.
+Preston continued to serve as a family court judge until 2006 when Circuit Judge Daniel Sparks of the 24th judicial circuit chose not to seek reelection.
+Preston was unopposed in both the primary and general election for the seat, winning the latter with 12,019 votes.
 He assumed office on December 28.

 Preston was unopposed for reelection in 2014, winning with 11,841 votes.
-In 2023, Preston announced that he would not be seeking reelection and retired at the end of his term on January 1, 2024.
+Preston did not seek reelection in 2022, retiring at the end of his term on January 2, 2023.